C4mz0r/imgur-downloader/README.md

 I've only used it on Ubuntu so far.

-Requires selenium webdriver, if you don't have it you can run the command: gem install selenium-webdriver
+Requires Firefox and the Selenium webdriver, if you don't have it you can run the command: gem install selenium-webdriver